Venustiano Carranza: Carranza's victorious coalition against Villa and Zapata, 1915

 Both Villa and Zapata appealed to the peasantry, but not to the urban working class.
 Carranza did and used it to his advantage.
 Workers were predisposed to support Carranza, since he had taken such a strong stance against the U.S. occupation of Veracruz and his stance on foreign-owned enterprises put him on the workers' side.
 Where the Carrancista armies were victorious in cities, Carranza encouraged the formation of labor unions.
 Carranza negotiated with the anarcho-syndicalist labor organization, the Casa del Obrero Mundial, which formed Red Battalions to battle Zapatas' and Villas' in exchange for Carranza's promise to pass labor laws favorable to the working class.
 Among their ranks were artisans, including men in the building trades and typesetters rather than industrial workers.
 The most well-known member of the 6,000-strong Red Battalions was the painter José Clemente Orozco.
 Urban workers saw their interests as completely opposed to those of the peasantry.
 They wanted a ready, cheap food supply, not a peasantry that subsistence-farmed small plots of land for their own needs.
-Culturally the urban working class saw the Zapatatistas as too religious and the Villistas as too radical and barbarian.
+Culturally the urban working class saw the Zapatistas as too religious and the Villistas as too radical and barbarian.

 The real victory against Villa came with Obregón's defeat of Villa in two decisive battles at Celaya.
 Obregón "proved to be the most important military leader of the Mexican Revolution."
 Villa's frontal cavalry charges against Obregón's modern use of machine guns and barbed wire meant heavy casualties for Villa's larger force and few for Obregón's.
 Those defeats were the end of Villa's effective fighting force and Carranza's renewed standing as leader.
 Villa's military defeat meant the desertion of many of his followers to Carranza's side.
 Obregón's victory brought him fame, but for the moment he remained loyal to Carranza.
 He became Carranza's Minister of War.

 Another important Carrancista general was Pablo González, who was deployed against Zapata in Morelos.
 Although his victories were not as spectacular as Obregón's against Villa, González was able to disperse the Zapatista armies into guerrilla bands.
 The United States recognized Carranza as President of Mexico in October 1915, and by the end of the year Villa was on the run.